awsdocs/amazon-elasticache-docs/doc_source/memcache/WhatIs.Components.md

 If you create a cluster in an Amazon VPC, then you must specify a cache subnet group\.
 ElastiCache uses that cache subnet group to choose a subnet and IP addresses within that subnet to associate with your cache nodes\.

-For more information about cache subnet group usage in an Amazon VPC environment, see [Amazon VPCs and ElastiCache security](VPCs.md), [Authorize access](GettingStarted.AuthorizeAccess.md), and [Subnets and subnet groups](SubnetGroups.md)\.
+For more information about cache subnet group usage in an Amazon VPC environment, see [Amazon VPCs and ElastiCache security](VPCs.md), [Step 3: Authorize access to the cluster](GettingStarted.AuthorizeAccess.md), and [Subnets and subnet groups](SubnetGroups.md)\.

 ## ElastiCache for Memcached events<a name="WhatIs.Components.Events"></a>